ZiadAmr/BNOPI/docs/Stage-Formats.md

 # Stage Formats

-Stage formats are used to type the files being transferred between nodes.
-BNOPI understands stage formats from *.fmt.js* files.
-This page is concerned with the structure of these files and how BNOPI uses them.
+Stage formats are used to give a type to the files ([stage instances](Stage-Instances.md)) that are transferred between nodes.
+Within a project's metadata files, a stage format is referenced by its **stage format id**, which is conventionally a string comprised of uppercase letters and underscores, such as STOP_CONNECTION_GRAPH.

-In this document stage instances will sometimes be refered to as just "instances", and likewise with stage formats being referred to as "formats".
+For some stage formats, *.fmt.js* files have been written.
+These files, stored in the [/bnopi-stage-fmts/](/bnopi-stage-fmts/) directory, tell BNOPI extra information about the stage format, including how to display and handle edits to an instance of this format in the UI.
+The rest of this section is concerned with the structure of *.fmt.js* and how BNOPI uses them.

-## Procedure for displaying a stage instance
+## Procedure for displaying a stage instance in the UI

-The stage tracker displays a list of [*.stg.json* files](/projects/test_project/) which contains some metadata and point to the actual stage instance.
+The stage tracker displays a list of [*.stg.json* files](/projects/test_project/) which contain some metadata and point to the actual stage instance.
 The user selects an item from this list, which will be referred to as the **primary instance**.

 BNOPI considers the stage instance metadata (*.stg.json*) file of the selected primary instance.
-It contains the `format` property, which is the instance's stage format.
+This contains the `format` property, which is the instance's stage format.
 If there is a *.fmt.js* for this stage in the directory [/bnopi-stage-fmts/](/bnopi-stage-fmts/), then this will have been loaded when BNOPI is opened.

 **NOT IMPLEMENTED: In the future, projects will be able to add their own *.fmt.js* files.**

 In some cases, opening a stage format has some extra **requirements**; these are other stage instances that are needed in combination with the primary stage instance in order to display useful information of the map.
-For example, displaying a ROUTE_NETWORK instance requires access to a STOP_CONNECTION_GRAPH instance, as the route network references edges in the stop connection graph.
-If there are requirements, the user will be prompted to select the requirement stage instances, and BNOPI will try to guess the appropriate instances based on the [**parents** and **siblings**](/docs/Stage-Instances.md) of the primary instance.
+For example, displaying a ROUTE_NETWORK instance requires access to a STOP_CONNECTION_GRAPH instance, because the route network references edges in the stop connection graph.
+If there are requirements, the user will be prompted to select the requirement stage instances.
+BNOPI will try to guess the appropriate instances based on the [**parents** and **siblings**](/docs/Stage-Instances.md) of the primary instance and display the most likely instances first in the selection boxes.

-BNOPI then reads the primary instance (referenced in the *.stg.json* file) and the requirement instances into `Buffer` objects.
+BNOPI then reads the primary instance (referenced by the property `datafile` in the *.stg.json* file) and the requirement instances into `Buffer` objects.
 It calls the **display framework** of the stage format, defined in the *.fmt.js*.
 This is of the type:

 ```typescript
 (method) displayFramework(primaryInstance: BNOPIInstance, requirementInstances: BNOPIInstance[], stageFormatHandler: StageFormatHandler): {